Use Gluster with Oracle Cloud Native Environment

 1. (Optional) (On control node) Define the Heketi server URL.

-If you previously completed the (Optional) Enabling TLS in Heketi step, it is required to declare the updated URL.
+You must declare the updated URL if you previously completed the (Optional) Enabling TLS in Heketi step.

 export HEKETI_CLI_SERVER=https://ocne-control01:8080